Let me describe a scene you will recognize.

 The most dangerous spreadsheet error is the one nobody catches.
 And in most organizations, nobody is auditing the spreadsheet.

-Version control doesn't exist
+Version control does not exist

 "Client_Tracker_v3_FINAL_updated_March.xlsx."
 You know this file.
 You probably have six versions of it on your shared drive right now.
 Which one is current?
 Which one has the edits your colleague made last week?
 Did anyone save over the version with the corrected data?